The Jewelry Brands Worth Knowing (That Aren't Cartier)

 Brent Neale Winston trained at FIT under Maurice Galli, who spent decades designing for Harry Winston, Van Cleef, and Tiffany.
 Then she went and spent eight years as the jewelry director at Kara Ross.
 Then she launched a line of 18K gold mushroom pendants.

 The construction underneath a Brent Neale piece has serious pedigree.
 The thing on top is a gold mushroom with a coral cap, or a door pendant in sapphires that costs more than your first car.
-The pieces look like joy, which is either your thing or it isn’t, and there’s no middle ground.
+The pieces look like joy, which is either your thing or it isn’t.
 Wearing a Brent Neale mushroom pendant communicates something specific: you take your jewelry seriously enough to not take it seriously.

-GEM Award nominee for Jewelry Design in 2022, which is the industry’s version of a Best Director nod.
-Manufacturing with craftspeople in Manhattan’s Diamond District.
-Net-a-Porter carries her.
-So does TWIST in Portland.
+Brent Neale was a GEM Award nominee for Jewelry Design in 2022, which is the industry’s version of a Best Director nod, and the pieces are made by craftspeople in Manhattan’s Diamond District.
+Net-a-Porter carries her, and so does TWIST in Portland: serious retail company for a line of gold mushrooms.

 Jade Trau

-New York.
-The Trau family has been in diamonds for generations, with roots in Antwerp’s diamond trade going back to the early 1900s.
-Jade Trau grew up in it: 47th Street, the cutting, the grading, the language of stones that most people never learn.
-That background is legible in the work.
+Jade Trau is a New York designer from a family that has been in diamonds for generations, with roots in Antwerp’s diamond trade going back to the early 1900s.
+She grew up in it: 47th Street, the cutting, the grading, the language of stones that most people never learn.
 Her brand does diamonds the way someone who’s handled them her entire life does diamonds, with confidence and restraint.

-The design language is classic-contemporary.
-A signet ring with an emerald-cut diamond that reads as both vintage and current.
-Hoops with just enough weight.
-Bangles that stack without competing.
-One signature detail: a thin gold outline on diamond settings that frames the stone and lets you see its shape from across a room.
-She designed a custom diamond bracelet for Olivia Munn’s Oscar look, which is the kind of placement that happens when the work is good enough that stylists come looking for you.
+The design language is classic-contemporary: a signet ring with an emerald-cut diamond that reads as both vintage and current, hoops with just enough weight, bangles that stack without competing.
+One signature detail runs through the line, a thin gold outline on diamond settings that frames the stone and lets you see its shape from across a room.
+She designed a custom diamond bracelet for Olivia Munn’s 2016 Oscar look, which is the kind of placement that happens when the work is good enough that stylists come looking for you.

-Hoops start around $1,500 and climb from there, with some running close to $10,000.
-Rings start higher.
-But the huggies and simpler band designs hit a sweet spot where the Trau family craftsmanship shows without the price requiring a conversation with your financial advisor.
-If you come knowing where to look, you’ll find pieces that justify the trip.
+Hoops start around $1,500 and climb from there, with some running close to $10,000, and rings start higher still.
+The sweet spot is the huggies (small hoops that hug the earlobe) and the simpler band designs, where the Trau family craftsmanship shows without the price requiring a conversation with your financial advisor.

 GOODSTONE

 Blake Asaad started GOODSTONE in January 2016 because the jewelry buying process was broken.
 Inflated prices, pushy sales, a system designed to make you feel stupid for not knowing what you’re looking at.
-The fix: take the whole thing online, make it transparent, and build every ring with the customer in the room (virtually, at least).
+The fix was to take the whole thing online, make it transparent, and build every ring with the customer in the room, even if the room is virtual.
 Every piece is handcrafted by generational artisans in LA, and every ring ships with full documentation: lab certification, material origin statements, the whole chain of custody.
 You know exactly where your diamond came from.

-The process is custom-focused.
-You talk to a design specialist, work through CAD renderings, and end up with something built to your specifications.
+The process is custom-focused: you talk to a design specialist, work through CAD renderings, and end up with something built to your specifications.
 They have a library of setting styles to start from if you don’t know exactly what you want, and settings run roughly $1,925 to $4,825 before you add the stone.
-A completed ring with diamond will run higher.
-Lifetime warranty, free resizing, and they don’t make it weird if you need the ring adjusted later.
-The return window is tight though (one per year, domestic only), so this isn’t a “let me try three and send two back” situation.
+A completed ring with a diamond will run higher.

 Selin Kent

-Brooklyn.
-If you’ve looked at a case full of gold jewelry and thought “these all look the same,” Selin Kent is the reason that’s not true.
-Angular settings, unexpected stone placements, pieces that look like they were designed by someone who studied architecture and then got distracted by 18K gold.
-She hand-selects every stone herself.
-She’ll also repurpose family heirlooms if you bring her something you’ve inherited but can’t quite wear as-is, which is the kind of service you don’t expect from a small Brooklyn studio and also the kind of thing that earns a customer for life.
+Selin Kent is a designer with a studio in Brooklyn, and her work is a rebuttal to that feeling you get in front of a case of gold jewelry, the one where everything starts to look the same: angular settings, unexpected stone placements, pieces that look like they were designed by someone who studied architecture and then got distracted by 14K gold.
+She hand-selects every stone herself, and she’ll repurpose family heirlooms if you bring her something you’ve inherited but can’t quite wear as-is, a service that earns a customer for life.

-Most of the collection sits in the $1,000 to $3,500 range.
-Smaller earrings start around $200.
-Brooklyn showroom by appointment, or Love Adorned and Roseark carry her.
-One thing to know before you buy: custom pieces are final sale, and even for non-custom orders you have 48 hours to flag anything wrong.
-That’s a tight window, so be sure about sizing before you check out.
+Most of the collection sits in the $1,000 to $3,500 range, and smaller earrings start around $200 if you want a way in without committing four figures.
+The Brooklyn showroom is by appointment, and Love Adorned and Roseark carry her if you’d rather browse.
+Custom pieces are final sale, and even for non-custom orders you have 48 hours to flag anything wrong, which is a tight window, so be sure about sizing before you check out.

 Catbird

-Brooklyn, and then some.
-Catbird started in 2004 as a Williamsburg shop.
-Twenty-two years later there are locations in SoHo, Rockefeller Center, two in LA, and outposts in Boston, Georgetown, San Francisco, and Seattle.
-That growth happened without a rebrand, a pivot, or a celebrity creative director.
-Just two decades of making the same kind of beautiful thing and refining it.
+Catbird started in Brooklyn in 2004 as a single Williamsburg shop, and twenty-two years later there are locations in SoHo, Rockefeller Center, two in LA, and outposts in Boston, Georgetown, San Francisco, and Seattle.
+That growth happened without a rebrand, a pivot, or a celebrity creative director, just two decades of making the same kind of beautiful thing and refining it.

-The design language is delicate, intentional, and slightly romantic.
-Thin bands, small stones, pieces that whisper.
-Catbird is also the brand that popularized permanent jewelry: you walk into the store, they weld a bracelet or anklet onto you, and that’s it.
-No clasp.
-It doesn’t come off.
-The idea sounds extreme until you realize it’s the logical endpoint of Catbird’s whole philosophy: jewelry so integrated into your life that the boundary between wearing it and not wearing it disappears.
+The house style is delicate, intentional, and slightly romantic: thin bands, small stones, pieces that whisper.
+Catbird is also the brand that popularized permanent jewelry.
+You walk into the store, they weld a bracelet or anklet onto you, and that’s it: no clasp, it doesn’t come off.
+The idea sounds extreme until you realize it’s the logical endpoint of Catbird’s whole philosophy, which is jewelry so integrated into your life that the boundary between wearing it and not wearing it disappears.
 The permanent jewelry trend has since spread everywhere, but Catbird got there first.
-All core jewelry is solid gold (never plated), and the brand has used recycled gold and recycled diamonds since founding.
-Over 95% recycled solid gold, per their own numbers.
+All core jewelry is solid gold, never plated, and the brand has used recycled gold and recycled diamonds since founding, over 95% recycled solid gold per their own numbers.

 The trade-off with Catbird is the one you’d expect from the aesthetic: delicate means delicate.
-Some of their bands run as thin as 1mm, and there are real reports of rings bending at the setting or snapping with daily wear.
-The Threadbare ring is beautiful and also, per more than a few customers, not built to survive a decade on your hand.
+Some of their bands run as thin as 1mm, and customers report rings bending at the setting and, with daily wear, sometimes snapping outright.
+The Threadbare ring is beautiful, and more than a few customers who wear theirs every day report the band bent or broke well inside a decade.
 If you’re buying Catbird for a piece you’ll wear every day through everything, ask about band thickness before you commit.
-If you’re buying it knowing what it is (fine, light, meant to feel like nothing), it’s exactly right.
+If you’re buying it knowing what it is, fine and light and meant to feel like nothing, it’s exactly right.

-The other thing worth knowing: Catbird’s growth from one Williamsburg shop to eight-plus locations has come with some growing pains in the stores.
-Longer wait times, inconsistent service, staff that occasionally feels more overwhelmed than welcoming.
-The product hasn’t changed.
-The experience of buying it in person has gotten less predictable.
-Online is seamless.
-In-store, your mileage may vary depending on the location and the day.
+Catbird’s growth has also come with some growing pains in the stores: longer waits, inconsistent service, staff that occasionally feels more overwhelmed than welcoming.
+The product hasn’t changed, but the experience of buying it in person has gotten less predictable.
+Online is seamless, and in-store depends on the location and the day.

 Catbird’s price range is wider than most independents.
-A diamond tennis bracelet runs $3,280, engagement rings start above $5,000, but you can walk into the Williamsburg flagship at 108 North 7th Street and leave with a real gold, real diamond piece for a few hundred dollars.
-Not plated.
-Not vermeil.
-That accessibility is rare in fine jewelry, and Catbird doesn’t sacrifice anything to get there.
+A diamond tennis bracelet runs $3,280 and engagement rings start above $5,000, but you can walk into the Williamsburg flagship at 108 North 7th Street and leave with a piece for a few hundred dollars that is solid gold all the way through and set with a real diamond.
+That accessibility is rare in fine jewelry.

 Sorellina